 These parameters include authentication details, service and workspace names, as well as details about how to access the cryptographic keys used to encrypt and decrypt your data.

-Typically profile parameters are either specified via environment variables, or via files stored under
+Profile parameters are set via files stored under

 See also: Schema Defintion.